 Tanzania has excellent wildlife watching opportunities.
 A northern Tanzania safari includes Lake Manyara, Tarangire, the Serengeti, and the Ngorongoro Crater.
 Any of these parks provide excellent game viewing opportunities, but some are seasonal.
 The experience is enhanced by completing the entire circuit, as you will pass through a variety of ecosystems and landscape.

 Because of the scale of the parks, you can avoid the crowds, but because this is the most popular circuit, you will be surrounded by other visitors at times.
 If you really want to get away from it all, you may head to the southern circuit, where the game watching is somewhat more difficult but still quite nice.
 This circuit may be better suited to returning Africa travelers who are less eager to see the Big Five.

 What you can expect from Tanzania Safaris?

 When you go on a Tanzania Safaris, you can expect an experience of a lifetime – or perhaps the first of many.
 People who have been bitten by the safari bug frequently return to explore the African wilderness.
 It’s difficult to stay away for too long.

 Tanzania is ideal for first-time safaris since the northern circuit’s animal viewing and African vistas are all you could want – and more.
 Tanzania is also an ideal location for return travelers, as your first visit will only scratch the surface of the traveling alternatives.

 Seasoned African safari aficionados may appreciate some of the more distant parks, which have various creatures such as wild dogs in the southern circuit and chimps in the west.

-You’ll trek Uganda’s gorillas in Bwindi Impenetrable Forest and Transfer to Serengeti for the Great Migration Safari and big game savanna game drive.
+You’ll trek Rwanda’s gorillas in Volcanoes National Park and Transfer to Serengeti for the Great Migration Safari and big game savanna game drive.